 Indian Polity / Union Legislature

-How to become an MP: Qualification and Disqualification
+How to become an MP: Qualification, Disqualification and Vacation of Seats

 To become an MP for Lok Sabha, the contesting member should not be less than 25 years of age or attained the age of 25